abdlrhman08/SafeUM-Decompilation/README.md

 Using wireshark the application connects to the first address on boot

-However all these hosts refuse a manual connection to them for an unknown reason
+I managed to establish a connection using Postman but I have to figure a payload to send

 Every activity has its own path like host:port/Auth for the authentication and creates a single websocket connection for every activity